stellargraph/stellargraph/demos/interpretability/README.md

 [gcn-sparse]: gcn/node-link-importance-demo-gcn-sparse.ipynb
 [gat]: node-link-importance-demo-gat.ipynb

-See [the root README](../../README.md) or each algorithm's documentation for the relevant citation(s), and [the node classification demos][nc] for more details on the base task.
+See [the root README](../../README.md) or each algorithm's documentation for the relevant citation(s).
+See [the demo README](../README.md) for more tasks, and a summary of each algorithm.
+See [the node classification demos][nc] for more details on the base task.

 [nc]: ../node-classification/README.md